zhenzhanguchi/Perplexity_Predicts_Scientific_Surprise_DM/README.md

 * **Files**:
   * `4_ppl_interdisciplinary_reference_natural-and-social-science.parquet`
   * `4_ppl_interdisciplinary_citation_natural-and-social-science.parquet`
-* **Description**: Interdisciplinary linkages of focal papers in natural and social sciences via references and forward citations.
+* **Description**: Contains the references (cited papers) and forward citations (citing papers) for focal papers in natural and social sciences, with each reference or citation identified as interdisciplinary or not.
 * **Columns**:
   * `id`: Focal paper unique identifier (a single ID can appear in multiple rows corresponding to multiple cited/citing papers).
   * `perplexity_olmo1b`, `perplexity_olmo7b`, `perplexity_llama3`, `perplexity_deepseek`: Perplexity scores across the four language models.
-  * `interdisciplinary`: Boolean/categorical flag indicating whether the corresponding reference or citation is interdisciplinary.
+  * `interdisciplinary`: Binary indicator for interdisciplinary references or citations (`1` = interdisciplinary, `0` = non-interdisciplinary).
 * **Used for**: **Fig. 4d**

 ---